Are you interested in starting a postnatal yoga routine?

 Precautions: What To Look Out For Before Starting

-This is when your abdominal muscles separate in the midline and don’t come back together as they should.
+This is when your rectus abdominis muscles separate in the midline and don’t come back together as they should.
 Here’s how to check and see if you have diastasis recti.
+(Also, diastasis recti can also occur after a c-section.)

-If you have a significant amount of diastasis, it’s best to avoid yoga.
+If you have a significant amount of diastasis, it’s best to avoid yoga as some poses can worsen the separation.

-I have written an article on 100 exercises to fix diastasis recti if you would like to learn more.
+I have written an article on 100 exercises to improve your diastasis recti if you would like to learn more.

 What You Need To Start Your Postpartum Yoga Routine